 Prescriptive analysis involves determining the most effective strategy for implementing the decision arrived at.
 For example, an organization can use prescriptive analysis to sift through the best way to unroll a new feature.
 This component of data analytics actively deals with the consumer end, requiring one to work with marketing, human resources, and so on.

 Prescriptive analysis makes use of machine learning algorithms to analyze large amounts of big data for business intelligence.
-These algorithms are able to asses large amounts of data by working through them via “if” and “else” statements and making recommendations accordingly.
+These algorithms can assess large amounts of data by working through them via “if” and “else” statements and making recommendations accordingly.

 6. Quantitative and qualitative analysis